smithcn9/ECE287-Final-Project/README.md

 This project showcases the development of a Verilog-based system for generating and displaying images on a VGA monitor using the DE2-115 board.
 It involves two primary modules: `image_generator.v` and `VGA_gen.v`.
 The `image_generator.v` module is designed to create a radial gradient image, where users can interactively modify the RGB signals using input switches on the DE2-115 board.
 Meanwhile, `VGA_gen.v` manages the VGA signal generation and synchronization.

 ## Background Information
 VGA (Video Graphics Array) is a standard technology for computer monitor image display.
-This project delves into the application of Verilog, a hardware description language, for controlling VGA signals in a precise manner, specifically utilizing the capabilities of the DE2-115 board.
+This project dives into the application of Verilog, a hardware description language, for controlling VGA signals in a precise manner, specifically utilizing the capabilities of the DE2-115 board.
 It's an insightful journey into digital design and computer engineering, demonstrating how hardware programming can be used to manipulate image displays.

 ## Design Description
 - **image_generator.v**: Central to the image generation process, this module outputs a radial gradient, the colors of which can be dynamically changed using input switches on the DE2-115 board.
 It generates VGA-compatible RGB signals and dictates the primary logic for image creation.